Cool Pavement Pilot Program

 Outcomes

-The pilot project produced several key findings, including the following:
+The initial pilot project produced several key findings, including the following:

 - The surface temperatures of asphalt surfaces treated with the cool pavement coating were consistently lower than non-treated asphalt concrete at all times of day.
 The cool pavement surface temperature was, on average, 2.4°F lower at sunrise, 12.0°F lower at noon and 10.5°F lower in the afternoons.